edgio-docs/edgio-docs/src/guides/v7/experimentation/cross_environment_traffic_splitting.md

 ### Target Environment Setup {/*target-environment-setup*/}

-Once you have decided whether you want to use a dedicated or shared environment, you will need to deploy a configuration to each environment to which traffic will be routed.
+Before setting up an experiment, you will need to deploy a configuration to each environment to which traffic will be routed.
 These environments are known as your target environments.
 For example, you can deploy the configuration for your legacy site to one environment and the configuration for your new site to a different environment.

 After which, you should note the domain associated with each deployment's edge link.
 Sample domains are highlighted below.